l7mp/stunner/examples/simple-tunnel/README.md

 kubectl apply -f examples/simple-tunnel/iperf-stunner.yaml
 ```

-For convenience, below is a dump of the Gateways and UDPRoute resources the manifests
+For convenience, below is a dump of the Gateway and UDPRoute resources the manifests create.
+Note
-create.
-Checl that the UDPRoute specifies the `iperf-server` service in the `backeddRef`.
-This
+that the UDPRoute specifies the `iperf-server` service as the `backendRef`, which makes sure that
-makes sure that STUNner can forward the client connections received in any of the Gateways to the
+STUNner will forward the client connections received in any of the Gateways to the iperf server.
-iperf server.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2
 kind: Gateway